 Drivers are also to share this information with each other, as long as injury doesn’t leave you incapacitated.
 In such a case, a driver should give the information to another occupant of the vehicle.

-If a driver is injured and cannot report a car accident to police immediately, he or she is to report it as soon as reasonably possible.
+If a driver is injured and cannot report a car accident to the police immediately, he or she is to report it as soon as reasonably possible.

 Virginia law requires you to provide reasonable assistance to anyone injured in a car accident, including taking them to a doctor or hospital or summoning an ambulance if it is apparent that medical treatment is necessary.